bmcgee9/craftBeerSalesDB/IMPLEMENTATION.md

 </br>
 In order not to be repetitive, I will give a quick step by step guide of how I implemented my database.

+If you wanted to just recreate the skeleton of my DB, you could use the `beerSchemaScript.sql` file in this repository.
+With this, you could reverse engineer the ERD I am using.

 ### Step 1: Using the data table import wizard in mySQL Workbench.
 </br>
 I imported Transactions2.csv as the transactions table, beersNoCountriesToImport.csv as the products table, and vendorsToImport2.csv as the vendors table.